ahmedps8/my-first-project/README-template.md

 ### Useful resources

 - [Example resource 1]([https://www.example.com](https://www.youtube.com/c/ElzeroInfo)) - This channel helped me for basically anything.
-- [Example resource 1](https://www.example.com) - This is an amazing tutorial that helped me a lot.
+- [https://www.youtube.com/c/ElzeroInfo]([Youtube]) - This is an amazing tutorial that helped me a lot.
 I'd recommend it to anyone.

 ## Author